 "Ikea's free trial period of a year is three times longer than Koala's or Sleeping Duck's, plus their warranty lasts a whopping 25 years and it's easy to try each mattress in store before entering the free trial period," say Peter.
 "Plus, they have quite a few models to choose from."

 We take testing very seriously at CHOICE.

-The six Ikea mattresses we've tested range in price from $349 to $699 and four of them scored a CHOICE Recommendation from our experts.
+The five Ikea mattresses we've tested range in price from $349 to $699 and three of them scored a CHOICE Recommendation from our experts.

 But be wary – one of their mattresses rated just OK overall, while another made our worst mattress list with issues including sagging over time, incorrect firmness and a poor sweat repellant score.
 CHOICE members can access our full review results for all Ikea mattresses.